dequelabs/axe-devtools-android-sample-app/README.md

 # axe-devtools-android-sample-app

-This repo contains an inaccessible fluff application for the purpose of trying out AxeDevTools Android.
+This repo contains an inaccessible sample application to try out axeDevTools for Android.

 In order to use this repository, clone it and replace the build.gradle (:app) BuildConfig property `AXE_DEVTOOLS_APIKEY` with your Axe Devtools API Key.
 If you do not have an API key, generate one on your [settings page.](https://axe.deque.com/settings)